microsoft/vscode-docs/docs/extensionAPI/api-markdown.md

 Contributed styles are added after the built-in Markdown preview styles but before a user's `"markdown.styles"`.

-The [VS Code Github Style extension](https://github.com/mjbvz/vscode-github-markdown-preview-style) is a good example that demonstrates using a stylesheet to make the Markdown preview look like Github's rendered Markdown.
+The [Markdown Preview GitHub Styling](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-preview-github-styles) extension is a good example that demonstrates using a stylesheet to make the Markdown preview look like GitHub's rendered Markdown.
+You can review the extension's source code on [GitHub](https://github.com/mjbvz/vscode-github-markdown-preview-style).

 ## Adding support for new syntax with markdown-it plugins